- It kicks up a lot of dust.

 - Often used in Looney Tunes.
 Sometimes a character (usually Porky Pig) will crawl out of the dust and stop to do things before getting back into the fight.

-- In the Beany And Cecil cartoon "DJ's Disappearing Act" a huge fight breaks out because Dishonest John had stolen a rare diamond, Uncle Captain asks Cecil "do you know what this is?" and Cecil responds "The biggest fight cloud in cartoon history?".
+- In the Beany and Cecil cartoon "DJ's Disappearing Act" (1988 series) a huge fight breaks out because Dishonest John had stolen a rare diamond, Uncle Captain asks Cecil "What's that??" and Cecil responds "The biggest fight cloud in the history of Saturday morning cartoons!"

 - One of the cartoon film editions of Adventures in Odyssey had a fight between a cat and dog where the dust ball of violence formed several mushroom clouds so large that they could apparently be seen from outer space.